Step 1 – Install and Configure an Alternate Gateway: (CGI gateway on IIS).

 This is not the “CPSTrusted” namespace set above but the “target” namespace which does the final authentication to IBM Cognos ReportNet, and in our case the final authentication namespace is AD1.

-• <The shared secret string> is any text string without spaces or special characters.
+• is any text string without spaces or special characters.
 This is the secret key for User ID encryption.
 Remember this string as it will be needed when configuring the Cognos Portlets in WebSphere portal.

 Note: If your “target” namespace is of type LDAP, enable External User mapping.
 See Appendix B – Enable External Identity Mapping for LDAP Namespace for details.